Hillman City, Seattle: Recent history

 By 2007, the neighborhood was showing some signs of recovery, though still a mixed picture.
 The Hillman City Business Association worked to improve the quality of life in the neighborhood, by organizing community events, patrols, and litter cleanups.

 In June 2013, a congregation and an arts collective leased a building on the northwest corner of Rainier and Orcas and an adjacent vacant lot, gutted the space, and, several months later, opened the Hillman City Collaboratory, a non-profit community center and co-working space.
 The Collaboratory closed in 2021.

 In August 2013, the Seattle Weekly named Hillman City the "Best Up-and-Coming Neighborhood" in Seattle.
 Some worry, however, that the neighborhood may lose its identity as it changes.

 In 2015, a group called Vision Hillman City held a series of roundtable discussions open to all neighbors and designed to identify neighborhood priorities, create plans for future action, and cultivate a shared neighborhood identity.

-By 2022, Hillman City continued its existence as one of Seattle's more obscure neighborhoods.